maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 Throughout our application moving forward if we would like to affect font size for let's say headers or a specific element, we will use em's.
 We use em's because there are a scalable unit relative to the parent font size.
 In our case, 1em = default browser font size = typically 16px.
 If we would like to double in size we use 2em = 32px.

-NOTE: It's important to keep in mind that ends are relative to the parent, and not the browser or \<body> font size.
+NOTE: It's important to keep in mind that em's are relative to the parent, and not the browser or \<body> font size.

- In Chapter 3 we learned about the benefits of [using em's][] in our grid system, and as it relates to our content.
-Using em's then goes hand-in-hand with our grid system.
+In Chapter 3 we learned about the benefits of [using em's][] in our media querries, and that using em's goes hand-in-hand with our Susy grid system.

-For more details take a look at:
+For more details on using em's take a look at:

 - [Ideal line length for content][Ideal Line Length]
 - [CSS Font-Size: em vs. px vs. pt vs. percent][CSS Font-Size]